freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/understand-the-hazards-of-using-imperative-code.english.md

   // Only change code below this line

-  var tabsBeforeIndex = this.tabs.splice(0, index); // get the tabs before the tab var tabsAfterIndex = this.tabs.splice(index + 1); // get the tabs after the tab
+  var tabsBeforeIndex = this.tabs.splice(0, index); // Get the tabs before the tab var tabsAfterIndex = this.tabs.splice(index + 1); // Get the tabs after the tab

-  this.tabs = tabsBeforeIndex.concat(tabsAfterIndex); // join them together
+  this.tabs = tabsBeforeIndex.concat(tabsAfterIndex); // Join them together

   // Only change code above this line